-There are few pages that are not required to show on Google search results if you don’t want to get hit by any Google update like Penguin or Panda.
-These pages include your tags, category pages, image attachment pages etc.
+There are a few pages that are not required to show on Google search results if you don’t want to get hit by any Google update like Penguin or Panda.
+These pages include your tags, category pages, image attachment pages, etc.

 And also noindex unwanted pages like your newsletter subscription, download content or poor content pages from Google to make sure your site is full of great content pages.

-Once open your Pages in WordPress (from dashboard), and check all the published pages you have.
-Find out that one’s that don’t add any value to the search engines, and then noindex one by one.
+Once open your Pages in WordPress (from the dashboard), check all the published pages you have.
+Find out that ones that don’t add any value to the search engines, and then noindex one by one.

 How can you noindex unwanted pages from WordPress?

 One of the easiest ways to remove unwanted pages from Google search results is to use an awesome plugin called WordPress meta robots that makes your categories, tags, and archive noindex.
 And all the search results within your site, 404 and others to noindex, nofollow.

 This is by far the most useful plugin to help you noindex unwanted links from Google search results.